Advice

 3. The expertise of your advisor

 As with any professional, highly experienced advisors are likely to charge higher fees due to their extensive knowledge and successful track record.
 This additional investment can be valuable, provided the advice you received for your financial circumstances reflects and showcases their expertise.
+Ongoing education is essential for financial advisors to maintain their expertise and provide up-to-date advice.

 An advisor may have 30 years of experience, but if they have spent their entire career providing ‘one size fits all' advice during the previous 30 years, it's unlikely that clients will receive much value anyway.